Skip to content

 Wat Paphaimisaiyaram

-It won’t take much time to visit this tiny temple, but it’s quite photogenic thanks to the lush vegetation behind it.
+It won’t take much time to visit this tiny temple, but it’s quite photogenic, thanks to its lush vegetation.

 Wat Sibounheuang